 Freakness at the Preakness, Part II: Fight Club

-Attendance dropped off dramatically, prompting officials to try to bring the booze appeal back to the infield with “InfieldFest” and plenty of opportunities to purchase bottomless beer mugs.
+Attendance dropped off dramatically, after which the policy was reversed.
 What’s more, they decided to capitalize on the Preakness’ former reputation as a drunken free-for-all, adopting “Get Your Preak On” as its slogan and a half-man, half-horse named “Kegasus” as the race’s mascot.

 From mud wrestling…